brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 block-scope variable packs.
 You can declare alias packs.
 The initializer for a pack declaration has to be an unexpanded pack - which would then be expanded.

-These can be directly unpacked when in non-dependent contexts.

-You can declare packs within structured binding declarations (this paper may we well just subsume [@P1061R0]).

-## Pack-like type

-To start with, structured bindings today works on three kinds of types:

-1. Arrays
-2. Tuple-Like types -- defined as types that satisfy `std::tuple_size<E>`, `std::tuple_element<i, E>`, and `get<i>()`.
-Note that this is a language feature that nevertheless has a library hook.
-3. Types that have all of their non-static data members in the same class.
-This one is a little fuzzy because it's based on accessibility.

-This paper proposes the notion of a _pack-like type_.
-A pack-like type:

-1. Is an array type
-2. Has one of:
-    a. an unnamed pack alias type that names a pack-like type or a pack
-    b. a pack operator that returns a pack-like type or a pack

-   If any of these new special named members yields a reflection range, that range will be reified as appropriate before further consideration.
-If a type provides only a pack alias, it can be indexed into/unpacked as a type but not as a value.
- If a type provides only a pack operator, it can be indexed/unpacked as a value but not as a type.
-3. Is a Tuple-Like type (as per structured bindings)
-4. Is a constexpr range (the constexpr-ness is important because of the fixed size)
-5. Is a type that has all of its non-static data members in the same class (as per structured bindings)

-This paper proposes to redefine both structured bindings and expansion statements in terms of the pack-like type concept, unifying the two ideas.
-Any pack-like type can be expanded over or used as the right-hand side of a structured binding declaration.

-Any pack-like type can be indexed into, `T.[i]` will yield the `i`th type (if `T` is a type) or `i`th value (if `T` is a variable) of the type.
-Any pack like type can be sliced and unpacked via `T.[:]...` or with specific indices.

-This also unifies the special unpacking rules in [@P1240R0]: a reflection range is a pack-like type, therefore it can be unpacked.

 ## Dependent packs

 Member packs and block scope packs can be directly unpacked